All eligible employees and faculty are required to participate in a state retirement program. Your options include:

 To be eligible for TRS, staff employees must be regular full-time or part-time (i.e., work a minimum of 20 hours per week for 4.5 months).
 Faculty employees must work a minimum of 4.5 months or one semester.
 Full-time status is required to participate in ORP.

 For a comparison of TRS and ORP, read this overview.

 Teacher Retirement System of Texas (TRS)

 Employees are automatically enrolled in this plan.
 Retirement annuities are determined by a formula that considers an employee’s age, the average of the highest five annual salaries over his/her state career and the total years of creditable service.
 In this plan, the state assumes the investment risks and manages the retirement fund.

 Employees are vested (have rights to retirement benefits) after five years of service.
 TRS also provides death and disability benefits to participants.
-Employees will contribute 7.7 percent in fiscal year 2017 and the state contributes 6.8 percent into the retirement fund each month.
+Employees contribute 7.7 percent and the state contributes 6.8 percent into the retirement fund each paycheck.
 Employee contributions are tax-sheltered and deposits earn 2 percent interest.

 If employees leave ASU, they can take their contributions and interest earnings.
 If vested, employees can leave their contributions until retirement age.
 Normal retirement age is 65 with five years of service or a combination of years of service and age that totals 80.

 Early retirement (with reduced benefits) may be taken at age 55 with five years of service.
 TRS benefit information can be found on the TRS website.

 Contribution rates are not guaranteed and are subject to legislative change.